daattali/beautiful-jekyll/resources_pages/terminology.md

   * in ML, `regression` refers to predicting continuous outputs given input features, and classification refers to predicting categorical outputs given input features.
   * in statistics, both of the above tasks are referred to as `regression`.
 See also `supervised learning` below.

 #### `bias`
   * even within statistics this word has [a lot of meanings](https://en.wikipedia.org/wiki/Bias_(statistics)).
 See also [bias of an estimator](https://en.wikipedia.org/wiki/Bias_of_an_estimator).
-  * in ML, when we have a trasformation of the form Wx+b (especially in linear models or neural networks) we refer to b as the "bias vector" or the elements of b as the biases.
+  * in ML, when we have a trasformation of the form Wx+b (especially in linear models or neural networks) we refer to b as the "bias term" or the elements of b as the biases if b is a vector.
 For example, see [this Stack Overflow post](http://stackoverflow.com/questions/2480650/role-of-bias-in-neural-networks).
 In statistics we would call this the "intercept".
-  * in both fields, we talk about the [bias-variance tradeoff](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff), which is related to the tradeoff between overfitting and underfitting.
+  * in both fields, we talk about the bias-variance tradeoff; see below.

 #### `parameter` and `parametric`
   * in statistics, `parameter` is used to describe probability distributions, like "the gamma distribution has a shape parameter and a scale parameter".
 Thus, a `parametric model` is a model using a parametric probability distribution.